marioortizmanero/speedbumpapp.com/content/en/blog/social-media-timer/index.md

 ## Why You Need to Limit Social Media in 2025

 Completely quitting social media is getting less and less realistic.
 Platforms like Instagram or TikTok can be essential to connect with friends, but it's easy to get hooked.
 We've all been there: someone shares a Reel, taking you into an hour-long rabbit hole of cats dancing to Shakira.

 Can we find balance between being "chronically online" and becoming a buddhist monk?

 It turns out that taking action isn't that hard.
-Having spent countless hours on the topic, I've collected over 40 ideas to reduce your screen time.
+Having spent countless hours as a student and later working, I've collected over 40 tips to reduce your screen time.

 ## Understand the Why